-Hello and welcome to a bonus episode of Roundtable for the upcoming Beijing International Film Festival.
+Hello and welcome to a bonus episode of Round Table for the upcoming Beijing International Film Festival.

 I'm your host today, Fei Fei.

-Real places that you can actually visit yourself.
+real places that you can actually visit yourself.

-how cinema might just inspire your next trip.
+and exploring how cinema might just inspire your next trip.

-And today, we're presenting our first pick from the film festival.
+And today we're presenting our first pick from the film festival.

-You've been following the festival closely and keeping an eye on this year's lineup.
+Hello Yang Yang, you've been following the festival closely and keeping an eye on this year's lineup.

 So let's start with your pick and what film in particular do you have in mind?